 The bel tree, also known as the bilwa or bilva tree-is sacred to Lord Shiva.
 According to legend, a disreputable hunter was going out to hunt one day (which happened to be the day of the festival) when he passed one of Shiva’s temples and saw a number of people worshipping the LINGAM and calling out Shiva’s name.
 Mockingly, he imitated their cries; without realizing it, uttering the god’s name on that holy day removed some of his sins.
 As night approached, he climbed up into a bel tree to escape the wild animals and wait for the morning.
 Unable to sleep, he kept an involuntary vigil; and shivering from the cold, he accidentally shook down some of the bel leaves, which fell onto a stone LINGAM beneath the tree.
 Although none of these acts was deliberate, the hunter ended up performing exactly those rites that the worshippers of Shiva perform on Shivratri, and he was instantly released from his past sins and made a saint.

 The lingam-whose name is Sanskrit for “sign” or “distinguishing symbol”-represents Shiva’s generative powers.
 It is usually a short, cylindrical pillar with a rounded top, made out of stone or wood and decorated with carvings of the god along its sides.
 The lingam is worshipped with offerings of fresh flowers, pure water, young sprouts of grass, fruit, leaves from the Bel tree, and sun-dried rice.

-Mahashivaratri is considered more than a ritual as it dispels ignorance, and makes one aware of the universe.
+Maha Shivratri is considered more than a ritual as it dispels ignorance, and makes one aware of the universe.
 It also indicates the onset of the spring after cold and harsh winter.
-So make this Shivaratri about the awakenings of your inner well being and connect to the universe spiritually.
+So make this Shivratri about the awakenings of your inner well being and connect to the universe spiritually.